mMC GUI

 To run mMC in the discovery mode, select DB engines and set host and port ranges to look through.

-After discovering sources, mMC displays a list of them and allows to add them as connections.
+After discovering sources, mMC displays them and allows adding them as connections.
 The discovered data contains only the host and port.
 So, added connections will be incomplete.
 To be able to scan these sources, fill in the missing data for the discovered connections.

 Test

-Testing allows to check if mMC is able to connect to sources.
+Testing allows checking if mMC is able to connect to sources.
 This helps to avoid wasting time trying to scan sources that can’t be connected.

-For databases, mMC checks if connection details are valid and a database can be connected using provided credentials.
+For database data sources, mMC checks if connection details are valid and a database can be connected using the provided credentials.

-For applications, mMC checks if the application directory exists and the current user has enough permissions to access it.
+For application data sources, mMC checks if the application directory exists and the current user has enough permissions to access it.

 Scan

-Scanning sources is different for databases and applications.
+Scanning is different for database and application data sources.

-For databases, mMC runs queries or commands against the source, detecting the type and quantities of detected features, host attributes, configuration, cluster topology, schema objects, schema object types, and other size and usage statistics or metadata.
+For database data sources, mMC runs queries or commands against the source, detecting the type and quantities of detected features, host attributes, configuration, cluster topology, schema objects, schema object types, and other size and usage statistics or metadata.

-For applications, mMC performs term matching and linguistic analysis, detecting specific terms, syntactic structure, extraction of specific terms, and proper association of the findings to a migVisor defined feature.
+For application data sources, mMC performs term matching and linguistic analysis, detecting specific terms, syntactic structure, extraction of specific terms, and proper association of the findings to a migVisor defined feature.

 For more details about scanning applications, see https://doc.migvisor.com/mdoc/application-migration-and-modernization-complexity.

-mMC run scanning either for databases or for applications.
-Once scanning is finished, mMC enter uploads results to mConsole, or saves them locally to an encrypted file.
+Once the scanning is finished, mMC either uploads the results to mConsole, or saves them locally to an encrypted file.